kpalm2/SHP-1i-predictive-model/README.md

 Before initiating the predictive Random Forest model loop, two main dataframes need to be prepared:

 ### 1. Before treatment data frame
 This data frame will be used to **train and test** the RF model.
-It contains the original normalized bulk RNA expression of the patient population, which will help the model learn patterns to predict outcomes.
+It contains the original normalized bulk RNA expression of the patient population, which will be used to train the mode.
 Additionally, it includes the known plaque subtype for each patient.

 ### 2. After in-silico treatment data frame
 This data frame represents data after simulated (in-silico) treatment.
-It will be **fed into the trained Random Forest model** to make treatment predictions based on the learned patterns from the training phase.
+It will be **fed into the trained RF model** to make treatment predictions based on the learned patterns from the training phase.
 It **does not** contain any plaque subtype information.

 ## Steps to prepare data frames (script 1)

 1. **Load and normalize data**:
-   The raw bulk RNA dataset is loaded, scaled, and quantile normalized using the `limma` package (with patients as rows and genes as columns).
+   The raw bulk RNA dataset is loaded (with patients as rows and genes as columns), scaled, and quantile normalized using the 'limma' package and transposed

 2. **Load in-vitro cell drug treatment data**:
-   The in-vitro cell drug treatment expression data (for the drug of interest or controls) is loaded and saved in a table with the following variables: `gene` (ENSG), `symbol`, and `FoldChange`.
+  The in-vitro cell drug treatment expression data (for the drug of interest or controls) is loaded and saved in a table with the following variables: 'gene' (ENSG), 'symbol', and 'FoldChange'.
 Genes that are not differentially expressed after treatment (FRD>0.1) are filtered out.
-The variable `FoldChange` is created by transforming the existing log fold change values using the formula:
+The variable 'FoldChange' is created by transforming the existing log2 fold change values using the formula:

    $$
    \text{FoldChange} = 2^{\text{log fold change}}